Playback Notes | Reflections from a fractured timeline

 Songs to the Siren (Piano Cover) | Various Artists

-Played during Barry and Iris’s first meeting outside work.
+Barry and Iris’s first meeting outside of work.

 Here in Spirit | Jim James

-Used as Barry walks away from Iris after their conversation.
+Barry walking away from Iris after their conversation.

 Electric Love (Instrumental) | BØRNS

-Scores Barry explaining his dilemma with Iris, blending two versions.
+Barry explaining his dilemma to Iris, blending both versions.

 Ceilings of Majesty | Avalon Zero